tomjoht/tomjoht.github.io/_posts/2023/10/2023-10-18-what-is-diataxis-documentation-framework.md

 > * Relevance: limit each group or “unit of information” to a single topic, purpose, or idea.
 > * Labelling: give each unit of information a meaningful name.

 Here Information Mapping seems more similar to DITA than Diátaxis, in that information is broken down into small chunks with single ideas.
-The labels, however, seem unique to Information Mapping and interestingly seem to share commonly with embedding techniques used when preparing information for LLMs.
+The labels, however, seem unique to Information Mapping and interestingly seem to share commonality with embedding techniques used when preparing information for LLMs.

 ### How does Diátaxis compare to The Good Docs project?